 That Leaves Us With . . .

 Mom had non-Social Security earnings of $9,500.
-You are able immediately to surmise that Mom’s “gross income” is less than $11,850.
+You are able immediately to surmise that Mom’s “gross income” is less than $13,600.
 Stuff the W-2 and the 1099s back in the envelope to give back to Mom.
 Sweep the blank tax return forms into the trash.
 Go watch something fun on Netflix . . . you’re off the hook!
 Unless, of course, she has to file a state tax return.

 But what if half of Mom’s Social Security and all other income exceeds $25,000?
 Turn off Netflix, and read the next article.
 We have a little work to do.